mudita/mudita-center/README.md

   ##### Solution:

   Same error will apply to any change that was done to settings without updating settings json.
 It can be manually updated by removing old settings.json and creating a new one in its place.
-To do that run remove settings.json.
+To do that remove settings.json.
   Settings.json is located in:

   - `C:\Users\<username>\AppData\Roaming\pure-desktop-app` on Windows